acm-uiuc/til/_til/ruby/spliting-a-string-into-a-maximum-number-of-segments.md

+---
-# Spliting a string into a maximum number of segments
+title: Spliting a string into a maximum number of segments
+category: ruby
+---

 [`String#split`][split docs] takes an argument to limit the number of returned matches.
 Once the limit is reached, the rest of the string is returned as one